integralfx/MemTestHelper/DDR4 OC Guide.md

   | Samsung 4Gb E-die | 4000+ | 4200+ |
   | Samsung 8Gb B-die | 4000+ | 5000+ |
   | Samsung 8Gb D-die | 4000+ | 4200+ |
   * <sup>1</sup>CJR is a bit inconsistent in my testing.
 I've tested 3 RipJaws V 3600 CL19 8GB sticks.
-One of them was stuck at DDR4-3600, another at DDR4-3800 but the last could do DDR4-4000, all at CL16 with 1.45v.
+One of them was stuck at DDR4-3600, another at DDR4-3800 but the last could do DDR4-4000, all at CL16 with 1.45V.
   * Don't expect lower binned ICs to overclock nearly as well as higher binned ICs.
 This is especially true for [B-die](https://www.youtube.com/watch?v=rmrap-Jrfww).
   * These values are simply reffering to the IC's average capabilities, however other factors from motherboard to CPU have a substantial impact on whether or not said values are attainabe.

 ### Binning
 * Binning is basically grading components based on their performance characteristics.
   Manufacturers would separate ICs into different containers/bins depending on their frequency.
 Hence the term binning.
 * G.Skill is one manufacturer known for extensive binning and categorization.
-Oftentimes, several different SKUs of G.Skill memory will belong to the same factory bin (i.e. 3600 16-16-16-36 1.35V bin of B-Die being binned the same as 3200 14-14-14-34 1.35V B-Die).
+Oftentimes, several different SKUs of G.Skill memory will belong to the same factory bin (i.e. DDR4-3600 16-16-16-36 1.35V bin of B-Die being binned the same as DDR4-3200 14-14-14-34 1.35V B-Die).
-* B-die binned for 2400 15-15-15 is significantly worse than good B-die binned for 3200 14-14-14 or even 3000 14-14-14.
+* B-die binned for 2400 15-15-15 is significantly worse than good B-die binned for DDR4-3200 14-14-14 or even DDR4-3000 14-14-14.
 Don't expect it to have the same voltage scaling characteristics as good B-Die.
 * To figure out which frequency and timings are a better (tighter) bin within the same IC at the same voltage, find out which timing doesn't scale from voltage.
   Simply divide the frequency by that timing and the higher value is the tighter bin.
-  * For example, Crucial Ballistix 3000 15-16-16 and 3200 16-18-18 both use Micron Rev. E ICs.
+  * For example, Crucial Ballistix DDR4-3000 15-16-16 and DDR4-3200 16-18-18 both use Micron Rev. E ICs.
 Simply dividing the frequency by tCL gives us the same value (200), so does that mean they're the same bin?
   No.
   tRCD doesn't scale with voltage, which means it needs to be increased as you increase frequency.
   `3000 / 16 = 187.5` but `3200 / 18 = 177.78`.
-  As you can see, 3000 15-16-16 is a tighter bin than 3200 16-18-18.
-This means that a kit rated for 3000 15-16-16 will probably be able to do 3200 16-18-18 but a kit rated for 3200 16-18-18 might not be able to do 3000 15-16-16.
+  As you can see, DDR4-3000 15-16-16 is a tighter bin than DDR4-3200 16-18-18.
+This means that a kit rated for DDR4-3000 15-16-16 will probably be able to do DDR4-3200 16-18-18 but a kit rated for DDR4-3200 16-18-18 might not be able to do DDR4-3000 15-16-16.
 The frequency and timings difference is pretty small, so they'll probably overclock very similarly.

 ### Maximum Recommended Daily Voltage
 * [JEDEC JESD79-4B (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50V.
   > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect reliability.
-* THis value is the officialy maximum of the DDR4 Spec for which all DDR4 is to be rated for, however numerous ICs are unable to remain safe at such high sustained voltages.
-As an example, degradation can be seen scaling negatively with voltages higher than as low as 1.20V on ICs such as [Samsung 8Gb C-die](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html).
-Furthermore, there are other ICs, such as Hynix 8Gb DJR or Samsung 8Gb B die that have been observed dailying voltages well in excess of 1.55v.
-DO your research about what voltages are safe on your IC, or stick to 1.35v or similar if this value is not known.
-Due to random chance and silicon variance, YMMV.
+* This value is the official maximum of the DDR4 Spec for which all DDR4 is to be rated for, however numerous ICs are unable to remain safe at such high sustained voltages.[Samsung 8Gb C-die](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html) is able to degrade with voltages as low as 1.35V under the right thermal and power delivery conditions.
+Furthermore, there are other ICs, such as Hynix 8Gb DJR or Samsung 8Gb B-Die that have been observed dailying voltages well in excess of 1.55V.
+Do your research about what voltages are safe on your IC, or stick to 1.35v or similar if this value is not known.
+Due to random chance and silicon variance, YMMV compared to other people, so be safe.
 * One common limiting factor for the maximum safe voltage on which you can operate is your CPU's architecture.
-According to [JEDEC](https://www.jedec.org/standards-documents/dictionary/terms/output-stage-drain-power-voltage-vddq), VDDQ, the voltage of data output, is often tied to VDD, colloquially referred to as VDIMM or DRAM Voltage.
+According to [JEDEC](https://www.jedec.org/standards-documents/dictionary/terms/output-stage-drain-power-voltage-vddq), VDDQ, the voltage of data output, is tied to VDD, colloquially referred to as VDIMM or DRAM Voltage.
 This voltage interacts with the PHY or Physical Layer present on the CPU and may lead to long term degradation of the IMC if set too high.
+As a result, daily use of VDIMM voltages above 1.60V on Ryzen 3000 and 5000, 1.65V on Cometlake and Coffeelake Refresh and 1.70V on Rocketlake is not adviseable.
+Air on the side of caution with this, as CPU degreadation of the PHY is difficult to measure or notice until the issue becomes serious.
-* It may be safe to daily 1.60V as there are kits on the [B550 Unify-X QVL](https://www.msi.com/Motherboard/support/MEG-B550-UNIFY-X#support-mem-20) rated for 1.60v.
-B-die, 8Gb Rev. E, DJR and potentially 16Gb Rev. B *should* be fine at running 1.60v daily, though it's recommended to have active airflow.
-Power output of RAM is tied to the voltage at whih it operates, and high voltages can themselves lower the threshold for what voltages are considered safe.
+* It may be safe to daily 1.60V as there are kits on the [B550 Unify-X QVL](https://www.msi.com/Motherboard/support/MEG-B550-UNIFY-X#support-mem-20) rated for 1.60V.
+B-Die, 8Gb Rev. E, DJR and 16Gb Rev. B *should* be fine at running 1.60V daily, though it's recommended to have active airflow.
+Power output of RAM is tied to the voltage at whih it operates, and high temperatures can themselves lower the threshold for what voltages are considered safe.

 ### Ranking
 * Below is how most of the common ICs rank in terms of frequency and timings.